scarletbright/avalanche-docs/docs/v1.0/en/api/auth.md

 If you run your node with `--api-auth-required`, you must also specify an authorization token password with argument `--api-auth-password`.
 You must provide this password in order to create/revoke authorization tokens.

+Note that if you run your node with `--api-auth-required` then some tools like Metamask may not be able to make API calls to your node because they don't have an auth token.

 ## Format

 This API uses the `json 2.0` RPC format.
 For more information on making JSON RPC calls, see [here.](./issuing-api-calls.md)